 Methods 1: Update your Windows

-This error problem can happen because of specific hardware and software problems with your computer.
+This error can happen because of specific hardware and software problems with your computer.
 So, you can try to fix this error by updating your Windows to the latest version.
 Follow our steps to check the update and update it.

 - Go to Settings on your Windows computer.